Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Introduction

+Moreover, Ditail is highly extensible to various side applications, such as novel image generation and content manipulation.
+Given $m$ images generated by $m$ DMs independently with the same textual prompt, one can identify images with desirable contents and styles, and apply Ditail to mix the content and styles for more satisfying results.
+Ditail can, in principle, generate $\mathcal{O}(m^2)$ novel images that are not obtainable using a single model from the existing $m$ DMs, significantly increasing the generation flexibility and diversity.
+Besides, Ditail can also be used to manipulate the contents by either modifying the textual prompts (e.g., changing the color of the watch in Fig.~\ref{fig:main}(a)) or aligning the appearance of a collage (e.g., adding a pair of sunglasses to an image in Fig.~\ref{fig:main}(b)). \looseness=-1

-Finally, Ditail allows more fine-grained control over the process and uncovers the various DM component properties.
-Ditail could create a smooth interpolation between the content information of the two DMs.
-We consider both positive and negative prompts in Ditail and provide parameters to control the content corresponding to each prompt, thus creating more diverse generation results.
-Ditail could also transfer partial content information by applying sub-masks on the self-attention and feature maps in U-Net, empowering users to mix the spatial structures of reference images.\looseness=-1
+Finally, Ditail allows more fine-grained control over the process and uncovers the DM component properties.
+We consider both positive and negative prompts in Ditail for content manipulation and further propose a novel condition scaling technique to control the extent of content preservation, thus creating more diversified generation results.